-Parents, educators and therapists work everyday to help both children and adults who suffer from dyslexia or who read below grade level.
+Parents, educators and therapists work everyday to help those who suffer from dyslexia or who read & perform below grade level.
 However, when only the symptoms are treated, all that hard work may not be enough.
-Learning Breakthrough provides a powerful way to overcome the core brain processing hurdles that make reading so difficult for some people.
-The program's exercises, done each day, make reading effort as effective as possible.
-Fix the root cause and the difficulties lessen and often go away.
+The Learning Breakthrough Program™ provides a powerful way to overcome the core brain processing hurdles that make reading & learning so difficult for some people.
+And, it is easier and more affordable than you think!
+Continue reading for a lot more information or click here to to see exactly what the Program is all about.
+And, be sure to watch what America’s leading medical expert, Dr. Ed Hallowell, has to say.
+Remember, fix the root cause and the difficulties lessen and often go away.

 The Brain Mechanics of Reading